How to Become a Food Writer: 3 ICE Grads Share Their Experiences

 Should You Go to Culinary School to Become a Food Writer?

-Some other ICE graduates already had food writing in mind when they decided to enroll, however.
-Attending culinary school specifically to become a food writer may be a valid means to an end for many students.
+There are, however, ICE students and graduates who have food writing in mind when they enroll.
+For them, attending culinary school to become a food writer was a smart means to a desired end.

 An ICE student's hands take a photo of a baked tart with their phone